lnnrtwttkhn/bibliography/README.md

 A workaround is to provide the `.bib`-file as a direct download from a synced website (e.g., Dropbox)

 ## Rules

-* The `doi` file never contains `https://` etc.
+* The `doi` file shall never contain `https://` etc.
-* Don't worry about changing the capitalization of words in the title.
-LaTex / Overleaf / `apacite` handle this automatically! :clap:
+* You shall not worry about changing the capitalization of words in the title.
+LaTex / Overleaf / the `apacite` package handle this automatically! :clap:

 ## Contributing